freedge/gomeme/README.md

 ### con

 🚧 List jobs on a terminal.
-Take the same parameters as ls
+Take the same parameters as lj

 ```
 gomeme con